mattshoe/kdux/README.md

 #### Synchronous Dispatch and Structured Concurrency

 Another key difference in **Kdux** is how it handles the dispatch operation.
-In traditional Redux, dispatching actions is often asynchronous, which can introduce complexities around managing race conditions and ensuring that state updates occur in a predictable order.
+In traditional Redux, dispatching actions is often asynchronous, and each of its middleware/enhancers are asynchronous, which can introduce massive complexities around managing race conditions and ensuring that state updates occur in a predictable order.

 **Kdux**, however, adheres to Kotlin’s structured concurrency model.
 In **Kdux**:

 - **Synchronous Dispatch by Default:** Dispatch operations are not asynchronous by default.
 When an action is dispatched, it is processed sequentially and predictably within the current coroutine context.
-This synchronous behavior ensures that each action is fully processed before the next one begins, eliminating race conditions and making state transitions more predictable.
+Each of its middleware and enhancers also obey structured concurrency consequently.
+This synchronous behavior allows you to ensure that each action is fully processed before the next one begins if you wish to, eliminating race conditions and making state transitions more predictable.
 - **Structured Concurrency:** **Kdux** leverages Kotlin’s structured concurrency to ensure that all state transitions and side effects are managed within a defined scope.
 This means that dispatch operations are always predictable and occur